High work ethic – low productivity

 The observation was put into words during a recent management team development exercise as we discussed the challenges the organisation had been facing lately.
 The manager in question reasoned that although having all the right technical tools in place, the organisation lacked a frame of reference and a routine when working remotely.

 So, what should we be thinking about when it comes to leadership and team dynamics in relation to people working from home?
 I will get to some answers shortly, but first I would like to address a phenomenon that causes some trouble: The absence of information exchange.
 In a normal working environment, we tend to chat to one another at the coffee machine, convey news at each other’s desks and share our thoughts over lunch.
 From my time when I had colleagues, I remember the luxury of being able to sit down and talk in the car on the way to an assignment.
 It was a window of opportunity for 30 minutes, sometimes even 45.
 “Have you heard anything from the customer recently?
 When can you check that email I sent you last week?
-How should we tackle that upcoming project of ours?
-Perhaps we need to book those meetings soon, what do you think?
-Who is going to front the meeting with the client?
-Does Jane know that Joe is taking over the personal assessment assignment?”
+Does Jane know that Joe is managing the personal assessment assignment?”

 What do we do in the absence of such small talk?
 Well, we often start to speculate in the form of mind-reading, which I will discuss more in-depth in an upcoming post.
 For now, think of mind-reading as attributing opinions or intentions to someone and take whatever happens (and indeed what does not happen) personally.
 So, for example, if after a week I have still not received a reply to the email I sent you, it probably means you do not care.
 In the worst-case scenario, I start acting on my mind-reads as though they are true, for example by writing a follow-up email littered with exclamation marks.
 Or I might call our boss and complain about your lack of team spirit, or become passive aggressive and ‘forget’ to reply to emails you sent me.